-I know that changing other people's minds can be satisfying for some humans, but have you try motivating others to achieve what they are looking for when they need motivation?
+I know that changing other people's minds can be satisfying for some humans, but have you tried motivating others to achieve what they are looking for when they need motivation?
 That’s satisfying!

 There is no need to set a competitive and toxic environment at work, that’s old!
 In the end, we are just coworkers sharing a lot of hours per day together.

 To sum up, it is all about finding the right balance.
-Find your way to trust in your opinions and believes, but also be willing to listen to other people's points of view.
+Find your way to trust in your opinions and beliefs, but also be willing to listen to other people's points of view.